security AuthN & AuthZ¶

 A user will need to have a Kerberos ticket to use this Authenticator typically

-using the kinit
+using the kinit command.

 kinit -l 24h greg@SLAC.STANFORD.EDU